 When multiple interrupts can be received on a given CPU, the impact on worst-case process dispatch latency can be severe.
 This is because interrupts can stack up, such that more than one interrupt service routine must be processed before the process dispatch latency for a high priority interrupt can be completed.
 Figure 2-5 shows a case of two interrupts becoming active while trying to respond to a high priority interrupt.
 Note that the numbers 1-5 marked in Figure 2-5 represent the steps of normal process dispatch latency as described earlier on page 2-3.
 When a CPU receives an interrupt, that CPU will disable interrupts of lower priority from being able to interrupt the CPU.
 If a second interrupt of lower-priority becomes active during this time, it is blocked as long as the original interrupt is active.
-When servicing of the first interrupt is complete, the second interrupt becomes active and is serviced.
-If the second interrupt is of higher priority than the initial interrupt, it will immediately become active.
+When servicing of the first interrupt is of higher priority than the initial interrupt, it will immediately become active.
 When the second interrupt completes its processing, the first interrupt will again become active.
 In both cases, user processes are prevented from running until all of the pending interrupts have been serviced.